Before the Adventure

 Can I transfer my ticket to another time?

-Getting Here and Check In
+Getting Here and Checking In

 Where do I check in?